thomashacker/GunmanJean/README.md

 This game is based on a webseries, called [Zerberster](https://www.youtube.com/watch?v=dGRG39QhbZw&list=PLHMArgH9bh0uq-rIA4Yi-yeLiHL0rg9zT&ab_channel=ThomasHacker).
 It's about a dystopian world invaded by unknown alien forces simply known as 'demons'.
 In the second episode of the series, the protagonist `Jujuman` encounters the survivor `Gunman Jean` (played by Jean-Claude van Damme) who defended his base called `pipe damm`.

-The story of the game picks up right after the attacks by `the` `demons` started and shows `Gunman Jeans` eternal struggle to survive.

 ## 💾 Development

-The game is currently in a migration phase to a newer version of unity (10.09.2021)
+The game is currently in a migration phase to a newer version of unity (10.10.2021)

-### Version 1 will include following features
-- 2-3 Enemy types
-- 2-3 Weapon types
+### Changelog

+**09.10.2021**
+- Starting migration process
+- Building map and setting colliders
+- Basic movement
+- General setup

+**10.10.2021**
+- Added more movement (Jumping)
+- Added Animations
-- 1 Level
+- Added Parallex
-- 2-3 Buildable objects
+- More Camera functionality
+- Adding barricades & dummy

 ## 🕹️ Itch.io